nicolasfstgelais/waterQuality/LitSearch.md

 Table 1: The number of publications in the different Web of knowledge categories with "water quality" keyword in the Topic field (see [Web of knowledge categories](http://mjl.clarivate.com/scope/scope_scie/))

+Table 1: The number of paper with the term water quality in the title or abstract b field and rank

 | Web.of.Science.Categories                     |     N|  Rank|
 |:----------------------------------------------|-----:|-----:|
 | Environmental Sciences (ES)                   |  2232|     1|